xackery/eqemupatcher/README.md

 * *Optional:* If you have golang installed, you can compile filelistbuilder.go yourself by going into your EQEmu Patcher\flielistbuilder\ directory and compiling filelistbuilder.go.
 * Download the filelistbuilder binary version that fits your server operating system here: https://github.com/xackery/eqemupatcher/releases
 * *Note:* It is important that your server generates the filelist.yml file, as an md5 can change when being hosted and cause challenges.
 * Copy the filelistbuilder binary from releases to your server into a fresh directory, for now on we'll call it filelistbuilder\.
+Note that this should be set in a PATH directory so it can be referred to from anywhere.
+Or if you're lazy, copy it in the SAME directory you have any filelistbuilder.yml files.
 * Make a subdirectory representing clients you plan to support, e.g. filelistbuilder\rof\ and filelistbuilder\und\
 * By default, all versiontypes are not supported except rof, you can edit this during client configuration if you plan to use another client.
 A list of supported types by default are: